The Car Connection Alfa Romeo Giulia Overview

 The Quadrifoglio will come standard with eight airbags, including knee airbags for both front occupants.
 Also available will be forward collision warning with collision mitigation braking, adaptive cruise control with stop and go, lane departure warning with lane keep assist, blind-spot monitoring, rear cross path detection, and front and rear park assist.

 Other information, including the full model lineup and a complete list of equipment, will be available closer to launch.
-Pricing is expected to start around $70,000 for the Quadrifoglio and $40,000 for the base model.
+Pricing starts at $72,000 for the Quadrifoglio and nearly $40,000 for the base model.